 Now, nearly 300 years later, visitors and locals still meet on this scenic beach!

-Although First Encounter isn't lifeguarded and no food service available, there's a seasonal porty-potty, and a beach wheelchair is available.
+Although First Encounter isn't lifeguarded and no food service is available, there's a seasonal porty-potty, and a beach wheelchair is available.

 FYI: For anyone who's wondering why I didn't choose Coast Guard Beach as Eastham's best accessible beach, it's pretty simple ...

 Yes, Coast Guard one of the most magnificent beaches on all of Cape Cod.
 It's wheelchair accessible.
 And it has services that First Encounter lacks, such as lifeguards and "real" restrooms.

 But remember, we're talking about practicality here.

 At Coast Guard, the lot sits high above the shore, and handicap access to the beach is via a long, sloping boardwalk.
 IMHO, that makes Coast Guard more of an effort to access with a wheelchair.

 As glorious as Wellfleet's ocean-side beaches are, the simple truth is: they're inaccessible by anyone who's not able to climb a steep set of stairs or a shifting wall of sand.